Azure/azure-kusto-spark/README.md

 ## Changelog

+**Breaking changes in versions 5.2.x** - From these versions, the published packages are shaded and packaged as a self contained jar.
+This is to avoid issues with common OSS libraries, spark runtimes and/or application dependencies.

 For major changes from previous releases, please refer to [Releases](https://github.com/Azure/azure-kusto-spark/releases).
 For known or new issues, please refer to the [issues](https://github.com/Azure/azure-kusto-spark/issues) section.
 > Note: Use the 4.x series only if you are using JDK 11.
 Versions 3.x and 5.x will work with JDK8 and all versions up